jenmnolan-ai/grc-compliance-portfolio/iso42001-checklist.md

 ## Summary

-SecureNow Ltd demonstrates a lack of evidence, documentation, and adherence to FCA requirements in its use of AI.
+**SecureNow Ltd demonstrates a lack of evidence, documentation, and adherence to FCA requirements in its use of AI, resulting in significant governance and regulatory risk.**

 This can be remedied by documenting and formalizing the following missing items:

 ## Missing Items